Ethnic cleansing of Georgians in Abkhazia: Ochamchire

 Approximately 400 Georgian families were killed during the Abkhaz offensive on Ochamchire.
 Similar to the Gagra events of 1992, the local inhabitants were driven to the city soccer stadium Akhaldaba.
 Men, women, and children were separated from each other.
 Within hours, the men were executed while women and teenagers were raped and later killed.
 According to witness accounts, Abkhaz separatists organized detention camps where teenage girls and women were kept for 25 days.
 During this period they were systematically raped and abused.
 Along with the atrocities being committed against civilians, more than 50 Georgian prisoners of war were executed.
 The mass killing of civilians also occurred in other parts of the Ochamchire district, mainly in Kochara (heavily populated by ethnic Georgians – 5340 persons according to pre-war estimates).
 Approximately 235 civilians were killed and 1000 houses were destroyed.

-The former resident of Ochamchire, Leila Goletiani, who was taken prisoner by Abkhaz separatists, gave the following account of her captivity to Andrei Nekrasov:

 Gali

 After the fall of Sukhumi, the only region in Abkhazia which maintained its large ethnic Georgian population was Gali.
 The ethnic composition of Gali differed from that of the rest of Abkhazia.
 The region was mainly populated by ethnic Georgians and had never experienced military activity during the war.
 At the beginning of 1994, Abkhaz separatists, confronted by the reality of the large ethnic Georgian presence within the borders of Abkhazia, continued their policy of ethnic cleansing and forced expulsion of ethnic Georgians.
 United Nations observers witnessed the events of 1994 as they unfolded.
 Between February 8 and 13, the Abkhaz separatist militia and their allies attacked the villages and populated areas of the Gali region, killing, raping, and destroying houses.
 Approximately 4,200 houses were destroyed as a result.
 Despite the presence of Russian CIS peacekeeping forces, the massacres of ethnic Georgians were carried out between 1995 and 1996, which resulted in 450 deaths and thousands of IDPs fleeing eastwards.